sophiestix/rrts/NOTES.md

 };
 ```

-We wire everything together with `connect`:
+We wire everything together with `connect`, but first need to remove the `export` from the `class App`
+and rename it to `_App`.
+We are exporting the connected component in the end instead:

 ```tsx
 import React from "react";